 Keith had six hour-long sessions with Dinter, during which she had him tap on acupoints while he focused on traumatic war memories and other psychological stressors.
 In their first session, he reported that since the war's conclusion, he'd rarely gotten more than one to two hours of sleep at a stretch, and averaged about two nightmares each night.

 By the end of the six sessions, he was getting seven to eight hours of uninterrupted sleep and was having no nightmares.
 He said that other symptoms, such as intrusive memories, startle reactions, and overwhelming obsessive guilt, had abated as well.
-A six-month follow-up interview and further testing showed that the improvements held.

 Can Tapping Change the Brain?